dks53/robo-advisor/README.md

 pip install -r requirements.txt
 ```

-From within the virtual environment, demonstrate your ability to run the Python script from the command-line:
+Once you have the entire program set-up, from within the virtual environment, demonstrate your ability to run the Python script from the command-line:

 ```sh
 python app/robo-advisor.py